-As the 2016/17 golf season starts to gain momentum and the big guns comeback from a well earned break, we can look forward to the first Golf major of the season.
+As the 2016/17 golf season starts to gain momentum and the big guns come back from a well-earned break, we can look forward to the first Golf major of the season.
 The Masters is a very special tournament in golf and probably the most prestigious.

-Jordan Spieth has been the talking point for the last two years however for very different reasons, in 2015, Spieth become one of the youngest winners of this tournament with an incredible performance over the 4 days.
+Jordan Spieth has been the talking point for the last two years however for very different reasons, in 2015, Spieth becomes one of the youngest winners of this tournament with an incredible performance over the 4 days.
 On his return in 2016 the American continued where he left off and dazzled the galleries and led by 4 shots entering the back 9 on the final round, surely he would regain his ‘Green Jacket’.
 Unfortunately for Spieth he dropped 7 shots in the last 9 holes and saw his chances of becoming only one of a few players in history to defend the US Masters drift away.
 Danny Willet of Britain would take advantage of Spieth’s collapse and become a famous, yet surprising winner.

 Rory McIlroy who ended the 2016 season in style with his FedEx Cup win will be chomping on the bit to get his first US Master title and be one of only six players to win all 4 majors.
 Rory is the favourite with most betting sites at around 8/1.
 McIlroy will surely go close as his form looks to have returned from a few years ago.